Learn all my tips and tricks for installing cabinet drawer slides.

 Drawers are so useful!
 They are my favorite part of a kitchen, desk, console, and more.
 But they can be intimidating to install.

 So I partnered with Kreg Tools to share all my tips for how to install cabinet drawers using their awesome drawer slide jig.
-And bonus, you can get this jig on sale in the Hardware Installation kit now through Dec 31, 2020 (or while supplies last).

 Now let’s get down to installing some cabinet drawers!
 And for help building your own cabinets check out this post.